labex-labs/labex-cheatsheets/docs/cheatsheets/en/kali.md

   <BaseQuizOption value="D">They are global system variables</BaseQuizOption>

   <BaseQuizAnswer>
-    Environment variables set with `export` are available to the current shell session and all child processes spawned from it.
-They are lost when the shell session ends unless added to shell configuration files like `.bashrc`.
+    Environment variables set with <code>export</code> are available to the current shell session and all child processes spawned from it.
+They are lost when the shell session ends unless added to shell configuration files like <code>.bashrc</code>.
   </BaseQuizAnswer>
 </BaseQuiz>